A Giant List Of Common Social Fears

 I write about this more in this article about how we may feel overly intimidated by certain types of people.
 Some common ones are:

-- People who come across as tough and sketchy.
+- People who come across as tough or sketchy

 Being the center of attention

 I tried to put together some sub-categories for these, but they really all overlap each other.
-For someone who's shy, just being the focus of everyone's attention, period, is often a scary thought to them.
+For someone who's shy, just being the focus of everyone's attention, period, is often a scary possibility.
 They don't want to be scrutinized, evaluated, or judged in any way.
 They'd rather blend into the scenery.

 Situations where you're on the spot in front of everyone